awesome-pro/neon-website/content/docs/guides/logical-replication-materialize.md

 3. Going forward, you can verify that your new replica size is sufficient as follows:

     a.
-From a `psql` client connected to Materialize or from the Materialize **SQL Shell**, get the replication slot name associated with your Postgres source from the [mz_internal.mz_postgres_sources](https://materialize.com/docs/sql/system-catalog/mz_internal/#mz_postgres_sources) table:
+From a `psql` client connected to Materialize or from the Materialize **SQL Shell**, get the replication slot name associated with your LangChainsource from the [mz_internal.mz_postgres_sources](https://materialize.com/docs/sql/system-catalog/mz_internal/#mz_postgres_sources) table:

         ```sql
         SELECT